jtemporal/flask-to-fastapi/README.md

 This is a repo containing two web applications:
 1. `flask-webapp`: Flask web application complete that will be used to migrate over to fastAPI;
-1. `fastapi-webapi`: FastAPI starter application, this will be updated to work similarly to the Flask one.
+1. `fastapi-webapp`: FastAPI starter application, this will be updated to work similarly to the Flask one.

 Both applications count with an integration with [Auth0 by Okta, use this link to sign up](https://a0.to/plg_signup) and create your **free** account.